-Let them know the outline of the fight and they’ll imagine their own visceral fight scene.
+Instead, let them know the outline of the fight and they’ll imagine the rest.
 Counter as it is to a writer’s instincts, ‘they struggled’ paints a far more vivid picture than describing the exact position of each combatant’s arms.

-But if you’re not describing what your characters are doing then how do you communicate the action?
+So, if you’re not describing what your characters are doing, how do you communicate the action?